aikaterna/aikaterna-cogs/README.md

 dungeon - New users with new accounts will be shuffled off to a locked channel on-join to help mitigate raiders.
 Please see the dungeon_readme.md file on this repo for more information.

+inspirobot - Fetch "inspirational" messages from inspirobot.me with [p]inspireme.

 partycrash - A port of Will's partycrash command from the v2 Admin cog.
 This cog will not generate invites, but will show already-existing invites that the bot has access to view.

 pingtime - Show all shards' pingtimes.